1981...MTV airs for the first time on

 James Polk signs The Smithsonian Institution Act.
-The Smithsonian is founded with money left to the United States for the purpose of an "the increase of knowledge" in the will of an English scientist that had never even Truman signs the National Security Bill which creates the Department of
+The Smithsonian is founded with money left to the United States for the purpose of "the increase of knowledge."
+The bequest was from an English scientist that had never even Truman signs the National Security Bill.
+The Bill creates the Department of